 After washing using Nikwax Tech Wash, it is probably a good idea to reproof it too.
 In short ‘Reproofing’ means washing with a product that revitalizes the DWR of your gear.
 I’m not 100% ‘au fait’ with the science of how this works but it does work and can extend the life of your rain jacket.
 I again use a Nikwax product called Nikwax TX.Direct Wash-In.
 This is very easy to use and you just was it in your machine as normal using the it.

-Another option is to buy DWR enhancing spray like Nikwax TX.Direct Spray-On.
+Another option is to buy DWR enhancing spray like Nikwax TX.Direct Spray-On, pictured below.
 I have heard this stuff is good but I haven’t used it myself as yet.
 I have no doubt it works well though as I have had good experiences with the other two Nikwax products mentioned in this post.
 There are also a lot of very positive user reviews for the TX direct spray so the general consensus is that it’s good stuff.

 Just as a note, this post applies to all waterproof hiking gear treated with DWR not just your rain jacket.
 Your hiking gear is of course durable and tough by nature but it of course must endure harder conditions and tougher treatment than standard clothing.